 In almost any pub in Ireland you will be able to experience the famous Irish trad session which display the very best of local Irish vocals and traditional instruments.

 22. Find love in Lisdoonvarna – Ireland’s oldest traditional festival

-The Lisdoonvarna Matchmaking Festival in County Clare is famous for those looking to find a future husband or wife.
+The Lisdoonvarna Matchmaking Festival is one of the top things to do in Clare and famous for those looking to find a future husband or wife.

 Address: Main St, Rathbaun, Lisdoonvarna, Co.
 Clare, V95 RY61, Ireland